French Alps

 The French Alps are the portions of the Alps mountain range that stand within France, located in the Auvergne-Rhône-Alpes and Provence-Alpes-Côte d'Azur regions.
 While some of the ranges of the French Alps are entirely in France, others, such as the Mont Blanc massif, are shared with Switzerland and Italy.

 At 4808 m, Mont Blanc, on the France–Italy border, is the highest mountain in the Alps, and the highest Western European mountain.

 Notable towns in the French Alps include Grenoble, Chamonix, Annecy, Chambéry, Évian-les-Bains and Albertville.

+The French Alps will host the 2030 Winter Olympics, marking the fourth occasion when the Winter Olympics were held in the region.
+The games were previously held in Albertville in 1992, Grenoble in 1968, and the very first in Chamonix in 1924.